 – The market segment that your competitors serve

-– The strength and weakness of the competitors
+– The strengths and weaknesses of the competitors

 -The growth rate of your competitors